cisco/elsy/docs/improving-performance.md

-# Improving `lc` performance
+# Improving elsy performance

-NOTE: the improvements described in this section only work if you are running with and lc template that supports SCRATCH_VOLUMES.
+NOTE: the improvements described in this section only work if you are running with and elsy template that supports SCRATCH_VOLUMES (currently the mvn, sbt, and lein templates support scratch volumes).

-If you are using `lc` on a non-linux host, then there is a lot of I/O that happens between your repo folders on your host OS and the corresponding folder on the VM where your docker-daemon runs; this I/O may sometimes slow down local builds.
+If you are using elsy on a non-linux host, then there is a lot of I/O that happens between your repo folders on your host OS and the corresponding folder on the VM where your docker-daemon runs; this I/O may sometimes slow down local builds.